 If so, alert the team responsible for fixing the tool, transaction or issue and tell the user this has been done.

-Is this comment a rant at MHCLG venting frustration or anger?
+Is this comment a rant at DLUHC venting frustration or anger?

 If so, STOP, monitor and discuss with the digital engagement team first, referring to the participation guidelines.